HPE Ethernet Switches vs NETGEAR Switches comparison

 HPE Ethernet Switches vs. NETGEAR Switches

-HPE Ethernet Switches is ranked 10th in Ethernet Switches with 94 reviews while NETGEAR Switches is ranked 4th in Ethernet Switches with 50 reviews.
-HPE Ethernet Switches is rated 8.2, while NETGEAR Switches is rated 8.2.
-The top reviewer of HPE Ethernet Switches writes "They're solid and can last for up to 15 years".
+HPE Ethernet Switches is ranked 10th in Ethernet Switches with 96 reviews while NETGEAR Switches is ranked 4th in Ethernet Switches with 51 reviews.
+HPE Ethernet Switches is rated 8.2, while NETGEAR Switches is rated 8.4.
+The top reviewer of HPE Ethernet Switches writes "Allows to monitor all the switches online so we can see what is happening and offers good security features ".
 On the other hand, the top reviewer of NETGEAR Switches writes "You can stack different models of switches which makes the scalability great".
-HPE Ethernet Switches is most compared with Cisco Ethernet Switches, Ubiquiti UniFi Switches, H3C Ethernet Switches, Juniper EX Series Ethernet Switches and Fortinet FortiSwitch - Data Center, whereas NETGEAR Switches is most compared with D-Link Ethernet Switches, Cisco Linksys Ethernet Switches, Ubiquiti UniFi Switches and Cisco Ethernet Switches.
+HPE Ethernet Switches is most compared with Cisco Ethernet Switches, Ubiquiti UniFi Switches, H3C Ethernet Switches, Juniper EX Series Ethernet Switches and Brocade Ethernet Switches, whereas NETGEAR Switches is most compared with D-Link Ethernet Switches, Cisco Linksys Ethernet Switches, Ubiquiti UniFi Switches and Cisco Ethernet Switches.
 See our HPE Ethernet Switches vs. NETGEAR Switches report.

 See our list of best Ethernet Switches vendors.